Submental (Under Chin) Contouring: Neck Liposuction, CoolSculpting®, or KYBELLA®? (Updated 2025)

 Will I Have Loose Skin After Submental Liposuction?

 For patients with a large amount of submental and neck fat, the next question is whether or not the skin will need a tuck after the lipo.
 It is impossible to predict perfectly, but in general, the more fat that is removed, the looser the skin will be.
-And as we all age, the elasticity diminishes.
-So the older the patient, the less it will shrink as well.
-This is a discussion for patients over the age of 40—often it is better to do the lipo and neck lift at the same time to get the best contour.
+And as we all age, skin elasticity diminishes.
+Therefore, the older the patient, the less the skin will shrink.
+This is a consideration for patients over 40—often it is better to do the lipo and neck lift at the same time to get the best contour.

-The older the patient, the more likely they will need the procedure to tighten the skin and the muscle underneath, and while I am at it, we do the jowls and cheeks.
+The older the patient, the more likely they will need the procedure to tighten the skin and the muscle underneath.
+Many patients also benefit by addressing the jowls and cheeks.
 This is a procedure we call the Smartlift; you can learn more about it in our related blog post and the video below:

 How Do You Fix a Receding Chin?

-In summary, if you are bothered by the contour of your submental area or chin, and are clear on which anatomic area it is that is bothering you—LOL—then you do have good options to help make a lovely improvement.
-Just contact the A-team at Aesthetica, and we will guide you on the next steps to take.
-Get started by requesting a consultation using our online form or calling us at (614) 569-2649
+If you are bothered by the contour of your submental area or chin, we offer effective options to help diminish a double chin and make lovely, natural-looking improvements.
+Just contact the A-team at Aesthetica, and we will guide you on your next steps.
+Get started by requesting a consultation using our online form or calling us at (614) 569-2649.

 Leave a Reply